GR

 Photography is an integral part of my travels, capturing people and things I find interesting in the moment.

 In September 2025, I published a book focused on photography in higher-risk environments.
+Proceeds from this book support humanitarian projects in Syria and Afghanistan, particularly in the areas of mental health and women's education and welfare.

 Photography in Higher-Risk Environments